aimeos/aimeos-docs/src/models/create-managers.md

 ## Define the properties

-The array returned by *getSaveAttributes()* must contain the column name as key, all properties in the array assigned to the key are optional and the **default type** of the column is assumed to be **string**.
+The array returned by *getSaveAttributes()* must contain the **database column name as key**, all properties in the array assigned to the key are optional and the **default type** of the column is assumed to be **string**.
 Available array properties for each key are:

+* *code* : String the database column name will be mapped to in the item, e.g. *test.label*
+* *internalcode* : String that will be used instead of the key name as column name, e.g. *mtes."label"*
 * *label* : Label used in the search box of the admin backend
-* *public* : Property is shown in the admin backend and assigned in the *fromArray()* method of the item
+* *public* : Property is shown in the search box of the admin backend and assigned by the *fromArray()* method of the item when used in the frontend
-* *internalcode* : String that will be used instead of the key name as column name
 * *type* : Type of the database column which can be:
     * bool
     * date